Theezr/klayr-hello-example/README.md

 2. Installation guides for Windows and Mac.
 3. Steps to build a blockchain using Klayr SDK (hello world example).
 4. Example projects to help you understand and implement various features.
+5. Template for the readme file for your project.

 ### [Klayr Documentation](https://klayr.xyz/documentation/)